Fox 2 News Showcase

 her fight to prevent Prop S, a street prop that would have had St

-they were paid off…they would need to be fixed again.
-We successfully
+time they were paid off…they would need to be fixed again.
+We

-defeated this Prop.
-It was replaced with a Rock Rd TDD, ensuring revenue
+successfully defeated this Prop.
+It was replaced with a Rock Rd TDD,

-for street maintenance but only on roads leading to businesses.
+ensuring revenue for street maintenance but only on roads leading to

-damages caused to our parks like the 2 Pavillion fires, graffiti and holes
+reduce damages caused to our parks like the 2 Pavillion fires, graffiti

-cut into slides on the playgrounds, destruction of park benches, to protect
+and holes cut into slides on the playgrounds, destruction of park benches,

 - 1998-Present Actively